European Parliament constituency: Proposed pan-European constituency

-On May 3, 2022, the European Parliament passed a bill to reform current law regarding elections to the European Parliament.
-Among the proposed reforms is the creation of a 28-member pan-Union constituency elected by party-list proportional representation on a list separate from elections for regional constituencies.
-The bill was passed 323 votes to 262, and awaits amendment by the European Council.
+On May 3, 2022, the European Parliament passed (323 votes to 262) a "legislative resolution on the reform of European electoral law".
+Among the proposals is the creation of a 28-member pan-Union constituency elected by party-list proportional representation on a list separate from elections for regional constituencies.
+However in July 2023 the reference to it was removed by the European Council.